Session 10: Through Compassion to Serenity in the Mindful Viewing of Japanese Films

-(1) Explore viewing films from a mindfulness perspective
+(1) Describe viewing films from a mindfulness perspective

 (2) Identify strengths of film characters related to positive psychological qualities

-(3) Help patients view films from a mindfulness perspective to embody positive psychological qualities
+(3) Discuss how to help patients view films from a mindfulness perspective to embody positive psychological qualities

-(4) Appreciate lessons learned in the seminar to work with patients and colleagues
+(4) Use lessons learned in the seminar to work with patients and colleagues

 Francis Lu, MD, is the Luke & Grace Kim Professor in Cultural Psychiatry, Emeritus, at the University of CA, Davis.
 As a Distinguished Life Fellow of the American Psychiatric Association, Dr. Lu has contributed to cultural psychiatry, psychiatric education, film and psychiatry, and religion and spirituality.
 Since 1987, he has co-led 34 film seminars at Esalen Institute in Big Sur, CA. In 2008, the American Psychiatric Foundation awarded him its Advancing Minority Mental Health Award, and the Association for Academic Psychiatry awarded him its Lifetime Achievement Award.
 He is Secretary of the Society for the Study of Psychiatry and Culture and on the Board of the World Association for Cultural Psychiatry.